Environment Management System

 2. Normative references

 As with ISO 14001:2004 there are no normative references associated with ISO 14001:2015.
-The clause is included simply in order to maintain consistent alignment with the ISO High Level Structure (HLS).
+The clause is included simply in order to maintain consistent alignment with the ISO High-Level Structure (HLS).

-This clause lists the terms and definitions that apply to the standard – these are referenced where necessary back to other ISO 14001 standards (e.g. ISO 14031:2013).
+This clause lists the terms and definitions that apply to the standard – these are referenced were necessary back to other ISO 14001 standards (e.g. ISO 14031:2013).
 The ISO 14001:2015 standard extends the list of terms and definitions from the ISO 14001:2004 standard, combining the mandated HLS terms and definitions together with the more specific terms and definitions associated with environmental management systems.

 Some of the core concepts of ISO 14001:2015 are:

 |Context of the organization||The range of issues that can affect, positively or negatively, the way an organization manages its environmental responsibilities.|